DinaraAya/Chatbot/README.md

 # ChatbotApp

-# !Booking references to test the status checking, cancellation and refund functionalities!
+# Booking references to test the status checking, cancellation and refund functionalities
-DIA22345 - booking reference with status 'active' (elgibile for refund and cancellation) DIA12345 - booking reference with status 'active' (but not eligible for refund and cancellation) DIA54321 - booking reference with status 'cancelled'
+* DIA22345 - booking reference with status 'active' (elgibile for refund and cancellation)
+* DIA12345 - booking reference with status 'active' (but not eligible for refund and cancellation)
+* DIA54321 - booking reference with status 'cancelled'

 ## Overview